Do The Complex Measurements Involve In PCB Artwork Designing Befog You?

 1.1 Composition of PCB

-Due to such a vast array of functions and steps involved in the creation gives rise to several issues.
+Such a vast array of functions and steps involved in the creation gives rise to several issues.

 Usually, novice designers get caught in assembling the different parts and making the correct measurements.